 After we analyzed the heatmap, we saw that the images on the website need to be unified in a single style and improved in quality.

-Judging by the heatmap and 65 clicks on the “Contact” button in the footer, the website’s visitors lack some information.
+Visitors lack some information because of the heatmap and 65 clicks on the “Contact” button in the footer.
 Therefore, the content should be expanded and structured:

 - add details about delivery methods, for instance;